 Which vegetable oil should you choose?

-To prepare your homemade sage oil, we recommend using a neutral, gentle vegetable oil that preserves the plant's active compounds while being kind to skin and hair.
-Organic extra-virgin olive oil is an excellent choice thanks to its antioxidant and nourishing properties.
-You could also choose sweet almond oil or jojoba oil for their nourishing, hydrating qualities and natural affinity with skin and hair.
+To prepare your homemade sage oil, it is advisable to use a neutral and gentle vegetable oil that preserves the plant’s active compounds while being kind to the skin and hair.
+Organic extra-virgin olive oil is an excellent choice due to its antioxidant and nourishing properties.
+You can also opt for sweet almond oil or jojoba oil for their nourishing, hydrating qualities and natural affinity with the skin and hair.

 neutral vegetable oil for cosmetics